Choosing which lavender plants will make the best dried flower bunches

 White lavender flowers

 Incidentally, I am often asked about white dried lavender, but although the florets of this plant are white, the calyxes are grey-green, so you will get a grey-green dried flower unfortunately.

 Craft ideas for dried lavender flowers – links

 Shopping links – dried lavender bunch

-If you can’t or don’t wish to dry your own bunches, they are readily available online.
+If you can’t or don’t wish to dry your own bunches, they are readily available online in our UK shop.

 Buy Intermedia dried lavender bunch

 A lavender sheaf similar to the one photographed in the trug

 Buy a blue lavender bunch like the one in the bottom photo (seasonal availability, grown in the UK).